jacob1182/player-async/README.md

 - player-server
 - player-client

-Details on how to deploy & use it go on to the [Installation](#Installation) section.
+Go on to the [Installation](#Installation) section for details on how to deploy & use it .

 These following technologies were considered in order to comply with the requirement of pass messages through different processes.
 - Process IO handlers